Abicii/Caption-Generator/README.md

-# Caption-Generator
+# Image-Caption-Generator
-Image caption generator using pre trained models from hugging face and openAI
+Image caption generator using pre trained models from hugging face and OpenAI API's